Front Door Sidelight: Your Complete Buyer's Guide

 The glass in your sidelights plays a huge role in balancing natural light and privacy.
 If your entryway opens directly into a main living area, you might prefer frosted, reeded, or pebbled glass to obscure the view while still letting sunlight stream in.
 For a grander, more open feel, clear glass is a great option.
 Many modern doors also feature Low-E glass, which is treated with a special coating to improve energy efficiency by reflecting heat.
 You can also find beautiful decorative options like beveled or Flemish glass to add a touch of custom craftsmanship to your steel windows and doors.

-Integrate Lighting for a Grand Entrance
+Add Lighting for a Dramatic Entrance

 Lighting is essential for creating a warm and secure entryway.
 Sidelights are fantastic for bringing natural light into your foyer during the day, which can make the space feel larger and more welcoming.
 For nighttime, consider how exterior fixtures will frame your new door.
 A pair of elegant sconces on either side or a statement pendant light overhead can highlight the door’s features and ensure your entrance is well-lit.
 When selecting your lighting, choose a style and finish that complements your door hardware for a polished, intentional design.